-13. Watch for Strange Vehicles.
-Any time but especially in a hot zone, keep an eye out for strange cars near your camp or shelter.
+13. Watch Out for Strange People and cars Any time but especially in a hot zone, keep an eye out for strange cars near your camp or shelter.
 If you notice one, write down the number and keep an eye out for it to return.

-14. Know Your Equipment.
-Give yourself a crash course on how to use the gadgets and equipment you have on hand.
+14. Know Your Gear.
 Don’t wait until something goes wrong to figure out the proper way to use your survival knife, compass, water filter, and other gear.
 Familiarize yourself with all of them.

 15. Have Visible Security.
 Your alarm system should be visible and display warning signage in prominent places around your property to warn against intrusion.
 Dummy “alarm system” stickers may keep intruders away even if there’s no actual security system in place.

 16. Have a Backup Plan.
 Remember than no initial plan works out exactly as you imagined.
 Always have a Plan B, or even a Plan C for everything.
 Keep in mind the “two is one, one is none” rule.